subquery/documentation/docs/quickstart/quickstart_chains/polkadot-moonbeam.md

 }
 ```

-The `handleCollatorJoined` and `handleCollatorLeft` functions receives Substrate event/call data from the native Substrate environment whenever an event/call matches the filters that were specified previously in the `project.yaml`.
+The `handleCollatorJoined` and `handleCollatorLeft` functions receives Substrate event/call data from the native Substrate environment whenever an event/call matches the filters that were specified previously in the `project.ts`.
 It extracts the various data from the event/call payload, then checks if an existing Collator record exists.
 If none exists (e.g. it's a new collator), then it instantiates a new one and then updates the total stake to reflect the new collators.
 Then the `.save()` function is used to save the new/updated entity (_SubQuery will automatically save this to the database_).

 ```ts
 export async function erc20Transfer(